One to World MACBOOK Programme Parent Guide

-Devices are required for a student's first day of school - this is compulsory.
-In grades 7 to 12, students must bring their own MacBook with at least macOS High Sierra installed, to school every day.
+On the first day of school, students in grades 7-12 are required to bring their own MacBook with at least macOS 13 Ventura installed to school every day.
 MacBook software required for Secondary School students will be programme or subject specific.
 It will either be provided by CIS, downloaded as needed, or requested to be purchased at a later date.

 In secondary school, MacBooks, and a range of digital resources, are used in ways that help students personalise, enhance and transform their learning, building essential digital literacy skills, promoting creativity and innovation, and demonstrate content mastery.
 Students are not allowed to play any games or use chat and social media platforms on their MacBook on campus.
 If there is an educational purpose to use such, the teacher will inform the parents with a clear outline of the educational context and achievable learning outcomes.